Fine Art Paintings Conservation & Collections Management

 Before and After Conservation

-Elizabeth Jablonski has 20+ years of experience conserving and consulting on art collections.
+Elizabeth Jablonski has 20+ years of experience in museum and gallery collections.
 This includes planning and (re)organization for new-builds and existing collections & conservation spaces.
-She is a member of the Canadian Association of Professional Conservators and a Professional Member of the American Institute for Conservation.
-She earned her Master of Art Conservation degree at Queen’s University, Kingston, Ontario.

 Get In Touch